 The Drake University School of Education has a state of the art Macintosh computer classroom for development as well as teaching and learning.
 Materials from an in-school curriculum library with samples from major textbook companies, important literature, and culture kits are available for two-week check-out.

-CAREER OPTIONS With licensure at the secondary level and at least one endorsement in a specialty area, secondary education students can teach in their endorsement area in grades 5-12.
+With licensure at the secondary level and at least one endorsement in a specialty area, secondary education students can teach in their endorsement area in grades 5-12.
 In addition, many businesses seek education graduates because of their abilities to design plans, solve problems, and communicate well.

-HONORS The Kappa Delta Pi International Honor Society in Education recognizes scholarship and excellence in education.
+The Kappa Delta Pi International Honor Society in Education recognizes scholarship and excellence in education.

-STUDENT ORGANIZATIONS AND ACTIVITIES The DEA or Drake Education Association is the School of Education’s chapter of the National Education Association, the largest teacher’s union in the United States.
+The DEA or Drake Education Association is the School of Education’s chapter of the National Education Association, the largest teacher’s union in the United States.
 All education students are invited to join and engage in fundraisers for local schools, social events, and activities for teacher appreciation day.